bioinfo-ut/PhenotypeSeeker/user_manual.md

 The regression model is outputted in **"log_reg_model.pkl"** or **"lin_reg_model.pkl"** file depending on which type of phenotype (binary or continuous accordingly) were used.

 The **"summary_of_(log\lin)_reg_analysis.txt"** contains the information about conducted regression analysis.
-For example the regularisation parameter choosen, the actual vs predicted phenotypes of test set samples and the model-evaluation metrics.
+For example the regularisation parameter chosen, the actual vs predicted phenotypes of test set samples and the model-evaluation metrics.

 The columns in the following file **"k-mers_and_coefficients_in_(log/lin)_reg_model.txt"** represent (1) the k-mers used in regression model as parameter, (2) the regression model coefficients of k-mers, (3) the numbers of samples with the specific k-mers and (4) the names of the samples with the specific k-mers.